College Essay Word Count Tracker

 Tips and example

 Suppose a supplement caps you at 250 words and your draft is 268 words.
 The tracker shows red with −18 remaining, signalling 18 words to cut.
-A 600-word personal statement against a 650-word limit shows amber, prompting a final tightening pass.
+A 600-word personal statement against a 650-word limit shows amber — still in range but worth a final tightening pass.
 Always aim a little under the cap: portals occasionally count hyphenated words or numbers differently, and a small buffer protects you from a last-second surprise.
 Add one row per school and review the over-limit count before you hit submit.